wbratz/williambratzdotcom/contents/only-git-commands-youll-ever-need.md

 <div style="background-color: #000000; color:#FFFFFF; padding: 8px;">

-    git clone
+    git clone [address to repo]

 </div>

-that's it, the repo is now downloaded on your local machine, and you can browse to it with your preferred code editor.
+make sure you leave out the brackets, and that's it, the repo is now downloaded on your local machine, and you can browse to it with your preferred code editor.

 ### git checkout -b